-Study of Pattern of Presentation and Diagnostic Accuracy of FNAC As Compared To Ultrasonography, In Detection of Breast Cancer among Tribal Females of Rural West Bengal
+Presentation and Diagnostic accuracy of FNAC and USG in detecting Breast Cancer in tribal females of rural West Bengal

-Dr. Shib Shankar Kuiri1, Dr. Ashis Kumar Saha2, Dr. Chhanda Das3, Dr. Mintu Mohan Nandi1, Dr. Pranab Kumar Ghosh4, Dr. Manas Sasmal5, Dr. Rajib Ranjan1

-1Department of Surgery, Bankura Sammilani Medical College, Bankura, India 2Department of Surgery, Collegeof Medicine and Sagore Dutta Hospital, Kolkata, India 3Department of Pathology, IPGME&R, Kolkata, India 4Department of Surgery, R.G.
-Kar Medical College, Kolkata, India 5Department of Surgery, North Bengal medical College, Siliguri, India
+DR. Sanhita Mukherjee (MBBS, MD)1, DR. Amiya Kumar Sarkar (MBBS, MD)2, Dr Ashis Kumar Saha (MBBS, MS)3

+1Professor, Department of Physiology, Calcutta National Medical College, 32 Gorachand Road, Kolkata-700014

+2Associate Professor, Department of Physiology, Calcutta National Medical College, 32 Gorachand Road, Kolkata-700014

+3Professor, GENERAL SURGERY Professor, Department of General Surgery, Calcutta National Medical College, 32 Gorachand Road, Kolkata-700014 Corresponding author: DR. Amiya Kumar Sarkar (MBBS, MD)

-Abstract: This study was done to investigate the pattern of presentation of breast cancer among tribal female of Bankura district of West Bengal where demographic parameters are largely different from other part of the state.
-The present study also tried to have a comparative analysis among the sensitivity, specificity and positive predictive value of Ultrasonography and Fine needle Aspiration Cytology in the detection of breast cancer among this tribal population.
+Abstract: The present study tried to have a comparative analysis among the sensitivity, specificity and positive predictive value of Ultrasonography and Fine needle Aspiration Cytology in the detection of breast cancer among tribal population.

 92 tribal females attending surgical outdoor with breast lumps were included in the study.
 There demographic parameters, mode of presentation, time lapse since first noticed, presence and absence of well-known breast cancer risk factors were studied.
 All patients were subjected to FNAC & USG and the findings of these two investigations were compared with the Histopathology reports when the patients came for a follow-up.
 Data were analyzed using the Statistical Package for Social Sciences software version 17 for Windows.
 Percentage, sensitivity, specificity, and positive predictive values (PPV) were calculated.
-The mean age of the study population was 39± 6.019 years and a range of 22 to 54 years.

 Among 92 patients 68 (74%) were diagnosed to have benign breast disease and 24 (26%) had carcinoma breast.
 Although the age of presentation of these patients did not differ from that of the western population but time lapse since first noticed and different well-known risk factors of breast cancer e.g. parity, usage of oral contraceptive pills differ markedly in the study group.
 The Sensitivity, Specificity & PPV of Ultrasonography were 91.67 %, 91.18% &78.58 % respectively and that of FNAC was found as 95.83 %, 97% & 92 %.

 The study observed a late presentation of breast lump in tribal rural women of Bankura, West Bengal.
-Although the accuracy of the screening procedures like USG and FNAC are comparable with that of western world, whereas low literacy rate, poor breast cancer awareness and reluctance to obtain health care facility are the major barrier of the early detection of breast cancer in these regions.
+Although the accuracy of the screening procedures like USG and FNAC are comparable with that of western world.

-Keywords: Breast Cancer, Diagnosis, Ultrasonography, Fine needle aspiration cytology.
+Key Words: Breast cancer, Tribal female, Presentation, Diagnostic accuracy

+Date of Submission: 17-01-2020

+Date of Acceptance: 04-02-2020

-I. Introduction
+I. Introduction:

-Breast cancer is the most common cancer in women worldwide.
-It is also the principle cause of death from cancer among women globally[1].
-The term "breast cancer" refers to a malignant tumor that has developed mostly from the ductal epithelial cells in the breast.
-Less commonly, breast cancer can begin in the stromal tissues, which include the fatty and fibrous connective tissues of the breast [2].
-The most common risk factors of breast cancer are obesity, lack of exercise, alcohol consumption, smoking and use of oral contraceptive pills.
-The uncontrollable risk factors are genetic mutations and family history of breast cancer.
+Breast cancer is the most prevailing cancer in women worldwide.
+It is the principal cause of death from cancer among women globally (1).
+Obesity, lack of physical exercise, consumption of alcohol, smoking and use of oral contraceptive pills are the most common risk factors of breast cancer (2).
+The uncontrollable risk factors are genetic mutations and family history of it.
 In general, women from higher socio-economical groups, regardless of their race/ethnicity, have higher rates of occurrence of breast cancer.
 Most of the breast cancers are asymptomatic.
-In some cases, however, the first sign of breast cancer is a new lump or mass in the breast.
-According to the American Cancer Society, any of the following unusual changes in the breast can be a symptom of breast cancer e.g. swelling of all or part of the breast, skin irritation or dimpling, breast pain, nipple pain or the nipple turning inward, redness, scaliness, or thickening of the nipple or breast skin, a nipple discharge other than breast milk, a lump in the underarm area[3].
+In some cases, however, the first sign may be a new lump or mass in the breast.
+According to the American Cancer Society, any of the following atypical changes in the breast can be an indication of breast cancer e.g. swelling of all or part of the breast, dimpling or skin scar, pain in the breast or nipple, nipple retraction, redness, or increased thickness of the nipple or breast skin, a nipple secretion other than breast milk, a lump in the axilla.
+(3) However most of the above observations are done on the basis of Western Population.